Domtar (NYSE:UFS) PT Raised to $56.00 at TD Securities

-Domtar (NYSE:UFS) (TSE:UFS) had its price objective raised by TD Securities from $51.00 to $56.00 in a research note released on Wednesday morning, Price Targets.com reports.
-They currently have a hold rating on the basic materials company’s stock.
+Domtar (NYSE:UFS) (TSE:UFS) had its target price upped by investment analysts at TD Securities from $51.00 to $56.00 in a research report issued to clients and investors on Tuesday, Benzinga reports.
+The brokerage presently has a “hold” rating on the basic materials company’s stock.
+TD Securities’ target price would suggest a potential upside of 2.68% from the stock’s previous close.

-Several other research firms also recently issued reports on UFS.
-Raymond James boosted their price objective on shares of Domtar from $38.00 to $49.50 and gave the stock a market perform rating in a research note on Friday, May 7th.
-Royal Bank of Canada boosted their price objective on shares of Domtar from $40.00 to $43.00 and gave the stock a sector perform rating in a research note on Friday, May 7th.
-BMO Capital Markets boosted their price objective on shares of Domtar from $40.00 to $53.00 in a research note on Friday, May 7th.
-Zacks Investment Research cut shares of Domtar from a buy rating to a hold rating and set a $39.00 target price on the stock. in a research report on Tuesday, March 23rd.
-Finally, UFS raised shares of Domtar from a neutral rating to a buy rating in a research report on Wednesday, January 20th.
-Six research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-The stock has a consensus rating of Hold and a consensus price target of $42.05.
+Other equities analysts have also recently issued reports about the stock.
+Royal Bank of Canada lifted their price objective on shares of Domtar from $40.00 to $43.00 and gave the stock a “sector perform” rating in a research note on Friday, May 7th.
+Raymond James lifted their price target on shares of Domtar from $38.00 to $49.50 and gave the stock a “market perform” rating in a research note on Friday, May 7th.
+UFS raised shares of Domtar from a “neutral” rating to a “buy” rating in a research note on Wednesday, January 20th.
+BMO Capital Markets lifted their price target on shares of Domtar from $40.00 to $53.00 in a research note on Friday, May 7th.
+Finally, Bank of America raised shares of Domtar from a “neutral” rating to a “buy” rating and lifted their price target for the stock from $36.00 to $40.00 in a research note on Wednesday, January 20th.
+Six analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+The stock presently has a consensus rating of “Hold” and a consensus target price of $42.05.

-Domtar (NYSE:UFS) (TSE:UFS) last released its earnings results on Thursday, May 6th.
-The basic materials company reported $0.09 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.51 by ($0.42).
-Domtar had a negative net margin of 2.19% and a positive return on equity of 1.99%.
-The company had revenue of $944.00 million during the quarter, compared to analysts’ expectations of $959.66 million.
-During the same quarter in the previous year, the firm posted ($0.27) earnings per share.
-Domtar’s revenue for the quarter was down 26.1% compared to the same quarter last year.
-On average, analysts forecast that Domtar will post 1.21 earnings per share for the current year.
+Domtar (NYSE:UFS) (TSE:UFS) last issued its quarterly earnings data on Thursday, May 6th.
+The basic materials company reported $0.09 EPS for the quarter, missing analysts’ consensus estimates of $0.51 by ($0.42).
+Domtar had a positive return on equity of 1.99% and a negative net margin of 2.19%.
+The business had revenue of $944.00 million during the quarter, compared to analysts’ expectations of $959.66 million.
+During the same period in the previous year, the business earned ($0.27) earnings per share.
+The business’s quarterly revenue was down 26.1% on a year-over-year basis.
+On average, analysts expect that Domtar will post 1.21 earnings per share for the current year.

 About Domtar